google-deepmind/mujoco_menagerie/seeed_rebot_devarm/README.md

 4. Extracted joint and actuator properties into `<default>` classes.
 5. Added position-controlled actuators with `ctrlrange` equal to the joint limits.
 Joint torque limits come from the actuator ratings (RS-06: 36 N·m,
-   RS-00: 14 N·m).
+   RS-00: 14 N·m), each read from the motor firmware over CAN on a physical arm.
 6. Added `home` and `raised` keyframes.
 7. Recovered the per-part colours (lime accent covers, black motors and gripper, aluminium brackets) from the mesh filenames — the source URDF stores every visual as flat grey.
-8. Generated the collision geometry as a convex *decomposition* per link with [VisACD](https://github.com/3dlg-hcvc/visacd) (8–12 parts per link), and capped hull complexity with `<mesh maxhullvert="64"/>`.
+8. Generated the collision geometry as a convex decomposition per link with [VisACD](https://github.com/3dlg-hcvc/visacd) (8–12 parts per link), and capped hull complexity with `<mesh maxhullvert="64"/>`.
 9. Added `scene.xml` which includes the robot, a textured ground plane, skybox and haze.

+### Gripper

+The two fingers are driven by a single 1:1 rack and pinion, so they are coupled through an `<equality joint>` rather than modelled as independent DOFs, and the finger gains are derived from that transmission.

 ### Self-collision

-Self-collision is **enabled**.
-The collision geometry is a convex decomposition rather than one hull per link, which brings the collision volume down from 3.24× the true link volume (single hull) to 1.89× and makes robot–robot contacts usable.
+Self-collision is enabled.
+The collision geometry is a convex decomposition rather than one hull per link, which brings the collision volume down from 3.24× the true link volume to 1.89× and makes robot–robot contacts usable.

 Eleven body pairs are excluded in `<contact>`.
 Nine are adjacent links that share a motor housing and genuinely interpenetrate in the source meshes.
-The other two — `gripper_left`/`gripper_right` and `link2`/`link5` — clear each other by 0.15 mm and 0.77 mm respectively at the `home` keyframe (measured with exact mesh-mesh queries on the source STLs).
-For the fingers that near-contact is at the interleaved slider rail at the base of each finger, not at the jaws, which cross scissor-fashion and never meet.
-Gaps that small are below what any convex decomposition can represent, since the parts necessarily bulge ~1–2 mm past the original concave surface.
+The other two — `gripper_left`/`gripper_right` and `link2`/`link5` — clear each other by only 0.15 mm and 0.77 mm at the `home` keyframe, measured with exact mesh-mesh queries on the source STLs.
+For the fingers that near-contact is at the interleaved slider rail at the base, not at the jaws, which cross scissor-fashion and never meet.
+Gaps that small are below what a convex decomposition can represent, since its parts necessarily bulge ~1–2 mm past the original concave surface.
 Both keyframes are contact-free.

 ### Validation